 in the image of God he created him;

 male and female he created them.

 All of life begins with God and with his love.
 But what does it mean to be alive?
-Were we made by God simply to be loved by God?
+Were we made by God simply to be loved by God, like a pet?
 The answer the Bible gives is actually way better.
 Better than being loved?
 Yes.

 2 Corinthians 4:4. …Christ, who is the image of God.